Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Consequences of Hidden Martingale Process

-where we recall $m_{\mathsf{T}}\equiv m^{\rm (eq)}_{{\mathsf{T}},M_{\mathsf{T}}}$ and the last term, $\mathcal{O}((N_0-{\mathsf{T}})^{\frac{1}{2}}),$ represents the sum, $\sum_{k={\mathsf{T}}+1}^{N_0} (s_k-m_{\mathsf{T}}),$ consisting of the terms deemed to vanish individually upon the conditional average, $\langle\,\, | M_{[0,{\mathsf{T}}]}\rangle.$ The approximation (\ref{eq:optics}), which ignores the diffusive aspect of the process after the ${\mathsf{T}}$-th stage, may be called a {\it geometrical optics} approximation.
-If we know the probability distribution of $M_{\mathsf{T}},$ the task which is relatively easy for ${\mathsf{T}}\ll N_0,$ with the calculation cost of some power of ${\mathsf{T}}.$ The last formula (\ref{eq:optics}) allows us to predict the final probability distribution of $M_{N_0}$ {(for the numerical procedure, see subsection~\ref{sec:optics}.)} Fig.\ref{fig:fig3} demonstrates how it works well.
+where we recall $m_{\mathsf{T}}\equiv m^{\rm (eq)}_{{\mathsf{T}},M_{\mathsf{T}}}$ and the last term, $\mathcal{O}((N_0-{\mathsf{T}})^{\frac{1}{2}}),$ represents the sum, $\sum_{k={\mathsf{T}}+1}^{N_0} (s_k-m_{\mathsf{T}}),$ consisting of the terms deemed to vanish individually upon the conditional average, $\langle\,\, | M_{[0,{\mathsf{T}}]}\rangle.$ The approximation (\ref{eq:optics}), which ignores the diffusive aspect of the process after the ${\mathsf{T}}$-th stage, may be called a {\it geometrical optics} approximation\footnote{{While the analogy is not close, let us regard the ensemble of the graphs $\{(t,M_t)\}_{T\le t\le N_0}$ representing the histories of the total magnetization on the $(t,M)$-plane as a light wave emitted from $(T,M_T)$ in } { the direction parallel to $(1,m_T).$ In the {\it wave} optics, when the wavelength of the light is non-negligible against the aparture of the light source, the flux of light is broadened as it propagates while the location of the maximum intensity goes along the ``ray'', $M_t=M_T+(t-T)m_T$ for $T\le t\le N_0,$ according to the {\it geometrical} optics.
+Likewise, in the Progressive Quenching, the stochasticity causes diffusion of the trajectories around the mean history, $M_t=M_T+(t-T)m_T$ for $T\le t\le N_0.$ While the broadening of the light flux grows linearly with distance from the source, the trajectories of Progressive Quenching will diffuses like $\sim (t-T)^{1/2}$ for $T\le t\le N_0.$}}. {To know the probability distribution of $M_{\mathsf{T}}$ is a relatively easy task for ${\mathsf{T}}\ll N_0$ with the calculation cost of some power of ${\mathsf{T}}.$ The last formula (\ref{eq:optics}) then allows} to predict the final probability distribution of $M_{N_0}$ {(for the numerical procedure, see subsection~\ref{sec:optics}.)} Fig.\ref{fig:fig3} demonstrates how it works well.
 In the left part of the figure the PQ process is unbiased, where the distribution at ${\mathsf{T}}=2^4$ is symmetric and unimodal (inset) while the final one is bimodal (dense dotted curve).
-We can predict the final distribution of $M_{N_0},$ which is shown by the piecewise linear curve with $2^4+1$ nodes.
+The final distribution of $M_{N_0}$ {is predicted} by the piecewise linear curve with $2^4+1$ nodes.
 In the right part of the figure the PQ process is unbiased except at the stage-$(2^4-1),$ when the infinite external field, $h_{\rm ext}=\infty,$ is applied to force ${ }{s}_{2^4}$ is quenched to be $+1.$ The distribution at the stage-$2^4$ (inset) is almost equal to the unbiased case but suffers the shift by $\Delta M=+1.$ The subsequent unbiased PQ process leads then to the final bimodal but asymmetric distribution as shown by the dense dotted curve.
 Also in this case the prescription described above (the piecewise linear curve with $2^4+1$ nodes) reproduces well the main feature of the full numerical result.

 Amazingly this method of hidden martingale can predict the binodal distribution in the far future ($N_0\gg {\mathsf{T}}$) given the data of unimodal distribution.
 Since $m^{\rm (eq)}_{{\mathsf{T}},M}$ is a monotonous function of $M$ (not shown), the results are far from trivial.
 In case that $N_0$ and ${\mathsf{T}}$ constitutes the double hierarchy $1\ll {\mathsf{T}}\ll N_0,$ our methodology may serve as a reasonable tool of numerical asymptotic analysis.